Vibestrate

 Add a skill

-Write a markdown file, drop it in .vibestrate/skills/, attach it to an agent or run.
+Write a markdown file, save it under .vibestrate/skills/, and attach it to an agent or run.

-A skill is a markdown file.
-There’s no scaffold to run, no metadata to fill in - write the file, save it under .vibestrate/skills/, and Vibestrate’s discovery picks it up.
+A skill is just a markdown file you write to teach your agents your project’s conventions.
+There’s no scaffold to run and no metadata form to fill in.
+You write the file, save it under .vibestrate/skills/, and Vibestrate’s discovery picks it up on its own.

 # Title - what this is about